ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

   For the MetalLB deployment Kustomize project.

 - `resources`\
-  Holds MetalLB resources' configuration files.
+  Holds MetalLB resources' YAML declaration files.

 Needless to say that you could use any other base path instead of `$HOME` within your `kubectl` client system.

-### Setting up the configuration files
+### Declaring the resources

-Now you need to create the files that describe the MetalLB deployment:
+Now you need to create the files that describe the resources of your MetalLB deployment:

 1. In the `resources` folder, create the files `l2-ip.l2advertisement.metallb.yaml` and `default-pool.ipaddresspool.metallb.yaml`: